Daab chingri

 Daab chingri, also known as chingri daab, is a Bengali prawn curry, cooked and served in a green coconut shell.

-Ingredients
+Preparation

 The interior ingredients are large prawns, butter or ghee or mustard oil, onions, turmeric powder, chopped green chilli, garlic paste and ginger paste.
 On top are various spices.
-The curry is cooked and served in a green coconut shell.
+The ingredients are mixed together and stuffed into a hollowed tender coconut, which is then sealed (traditionally with dough or mud) before being slow cooked.
+The completed dish is served in the coconut shell in which it was cooked.

 Popularity

 Daab chingri is a popular Bengali dish.
-It is often cooked during Pohela Boishakh, Raksha Bandhan and other events.
-It is served at restaurants in Kolkata, Mumbai and Bangalore among others.
+It is often cooked during Pohela Boishakh, Durga Puja, and other special occasions.
+It is a prominent feature of restaurant cuisine in Kolkata, Mumbai and Bangalore among others.